“Life cycle approaches to sustainable building and construction”

-The summer school is an event where we will study more critically a variety of instruments and toolboxes that can be combined to address all the SDGs concurrently along the entire building cycle Some of these tools are assessment methodologies such as LCA, life cycle costing (LCC), materials evaluation, materials flow analysis (MFA), social and organizational (s-LCA and o-LCA), methods for calculating carbon and water footprints, and dealing with biodiversity issues.
-There will also be a close focus on life cycle management methodologies such as eco-design, EPDs and eco-labels, green procurement, sustainable supply-chain management, product service systems, among others.
+During the summer school we studied more critically a variety of instruments and toolboxes that can be combined to address all the SDGs concurrently along the entire building cycle Some of these tools are assessment methodologies such as LCA, life cycle costing (LCC), materials evaluation, materials flow analysis (MFA), social and organizational (s-LCA and o-LCA), methods for calculating carbon and water footprints, and dealing with biodiversity issues.
+There was also a close focus on life cycle management methodologies such as eco-design, EPDs and eco-labels, green procurement, sustainable supply-chain management, product service systems, among others.
 These can be seen in the context of ‘systems concepts’ such as resource efficiency, circular economy, industrial ecology, and integrated waste management.
-The role of innovative materials and advanced building technologies, some based on bio-products, will also be explored.
+The role of innovative materials and advanced building technologies, some based on bio-products, was also explored.

-The summer school attracts mature students in relevant disciplines who want to become familiar with a new discipline or simply to broaden their horizons in a field where they are already active.
-Faculty staff are experts in their respective fields whether in life cycle methods or in sustainable buildings.
+Like in previous years, the summer school attracted a variety of participants ranging from subject experts in regional administrations to young professionals and mature students in relevant disciplines who all wanted to become familiar with a new discipline or simply to broaden their horizons in a field where they are already active.
+Faculty staff were experts in their respective fields whether in life cycle methods or in sustainable buildings.

-The 2021 format will again be an on-line event, combining lectures, webinars, individual study and group workshops, as well as an individual project that runs for the duration of the summer school.
-Students are encouraged to make short presentations of their own work, and substantial opportunities are available for peer reviews and horizontal exchange.
+The 2021 format was again an on-line event, combining lectures, webinars, individual study and group workshops, as well as an individual project that ran for the duration of the summer school.
+In addition, students were encouraged to do short presentations of their own work.

-The Summer School will take place from 09. – 30.
+The Summer School will took place from 09. – 30.
 September, on the basis of 3 afternoon on-line sessions each week plus extensive off-line individual study assignments.
-Credit points can be received based on the home universities’ assessment of our program.

 The full program is now available for download here:

-We are extremely happy to be able to welcome an amazing array of insightful speakers to this year’s Life Cycle Summer School
+We were extremely happy to be able to welcome an amazing array of insightful speakers to this year’s Life Cycle Summer School

 - Alberto Bezama, UFZ